You will find answers to the most frequently asked questions:

 As a flat-rate percentage based on personnel costs (salary costs and contributions to social insurances).

 Innosuisse sets the applicable percentage relative to the funds that are available each year.
-For the 2017–2020 period, Innosuisse paid the maximum 15-percent rate.
+For 2021, Innosuisse is paying the maximum 15-percent rate.

 The overhead contribution is based on the percentage valid for the flat rate on the date on which the funding application is submitted.